 Food, water, energy, landscape systems, animals, and people are some of the greatest challenges facing our planet.
 Students will learn about these aspects in relation to the fields of agriculture and natural resources, and how they can make an impact in these essential systems.
 Students will be outside in the field, as restrictions allow, getting to experience first-hand the research facilities and learning opportunities that our campus offers.
 Agribusiness, animal science, agronomy, and fisheries, and wildlife are just a few of the topics that will be explored in this camp taught by the University of Nebraska’s College of Agricultural Sciences and Natural Resources (CASNR).

 A truly playful way to learn animation from LA-based animators!
 In this animation camp, students will gain a deep understanding of how to control movement at the frame-by-frame level.
-Students will walk through the principles of animation using a variety of animation techniques including optical toys, flipbooks, stop-motion techniques, as well as basic digital processes.
-They will also watch a variety of animated films, both historical and contemporary, and talk about how they were made.
+Students will walk through the principles of animation using a wide variety of animation techniques including stop-motion as well as basic digital processes.
+We will also watch a variety of animated films, both historical and contemporary, and talk about how they were made.
 Taught in collaboration with the Calibraska Arts Initiative by LA Based animators and animation students from Los Angeles, CA. Classes will be held at the new Johnny Carson Center for Emerging Media Arts.
 No animation or drawing experience necessary, but a spirit of exploration is required!
+Past students are always welcome to join us again!

 Discover Digital Media